 Another problem of real estate that it needs to be more secure and protected against malware.
 While blockchain solves that providing a higher security standard of data encryption.
 For example, it allows encrypting all transactions of data in the database to prevent any data breach as we have implemented for Extobit cryptocurrency exchanger project.

 Here is one more example that blockchain is really worth to be used is a Swedish tax agency that uses this technology as a solution in real estate transactions with an explanation of how it operates.

-So, using blockchain real estate businesses can be sure in safety and high speed of transactions.
+So, using blockchain technology real estate businesses can be sure in safety and high speed of transactions.

-Real-life Examples of Blockchain Use Cases in the Real Estate Industry
+Real-life Examples of Blockchain Technology Use Cases in the Real Estate Industry

-Well, keeping in mind the main realty industry problems we have already known that blockchain development overcomes that making the level of connectedness and security among real estate companies that were never before possible.
+Well, keeping in mind the main real estate industry problems we have already known that blockchain development overcomes that making the level of connectedness and security among real estate companies that were never before possible.

 But let’s look at more details at real-life examples of blockchain application in real estate businesses and what business results it brings: